iagoleal/iagoleal.github.io/content/posts/cuts-stochastic.md

 For example, consider $Q(x) = D_{6}\cdot x^2$,
 where $D_6$ corresponds to throwing a 6-sided die.
-It is a convex, non-negative random function because no matter the scenario, it has these properties.
+It is a convex, non-negative random function because these properties are valid no matter the scenario.

 To make our notation more functional, we're going to write $\E{Q}$ for the deterministic function defined pointwisely as the average of $Q$,